humera-sys/AdaptiveIQ/README.md

 1. Open the notebook on Kaggle
 2. Add your Gemini API key in Kaggle Secrets as "GEMINI_API_KEY"
 3. Run all cells in order
-4. Type any topic and start learning!
+4. Type any topic and start learning

 ## Built with

-Google Gemini 2.5 Flash,
+Google Gemini 2.5 Flash
-Python,
+Python
-Kaggle Notebooks,
+Kaggle Notebooks
-google genai SDK
+google-generativeai SDK

 ## Agent concepts used